 Refrain from consuming prenatal vitamins when you pass menopause.
 Non-pregnant women often take these types of vitamins for their nails and hair.
 While this is safe for younger women, they do have a lot of iron and post-menopausal women can get too much.

 Your first step in starting with vitamins and minerals is to see your family practitioner to find out if you have any nutrient deficiencies.
 You will need to fix any deficiencies first thing.

 When money is tight it is easy to save money by eating cheap, processed foods that are low in vitamins and minerals.
-Multivitamins can help us fill in the gaps our diet leaves behind.
+Proper Nutrition can help us fill in the gaps our diet leaves behind.

 It’s important to get accurate information about any type of vitamin or mineral supplement.
 Many advertisements are specifically geared towards selling you a product, not towards your health.
 Question anything you hear to make sure you are getting the truth.
 Speak with your doctor if you are unsure of anything.

 Try increasing your manganese intake.
 Manganese will let bones form well while making sure wounds heal up quickly.
 Manganese also helps your body metabolize carbs, proteins and even cholesterol.
 You can boost your dietary manganese by eating beans, whole grain foods, almonds, and drinking black or green tea.
 You can find manganese supplements on the Internet or in stores where vitamins are sold.

 Calcium carbonate is ideal for the health of your bones and teeth.
 However, make sure to take them with your food.
 Though calcium citrate is fine on empty stomachs, calcium carbonate is taken with food.
 If you don’t eat, there is really no point in taking the supplement as it can’t be absorbed.